davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 - [Named Entity Recognition with Long Short-Term Memory (James Hammerton 2003)](http://www.aclweb.org/anthology/W03-0426)

-but lack of computational power led to small and not expressive models, and therefore result behind the other methods at that time.
+but lack of computational power led to small and not expressive enough models, consequently with performance results far behind other proposed methods at that time.

-But I will presented four more recent papers which propose neural network architectures to perform NLP sequence labelling tasks such as NER, chunking, or POS-tagging, I will focus only on the architectures proposed and detailed them, and leave out of the datasets or scores
+I will describe four recent papers which propose neural network architectures to perform NLP sequence labelling tasks such as NER, chunking, or POS-tagging, I will focus only on the architectures proposed and detailed them, and leave out of the datasets or scores

 - [Bidirectional LSTM-CRF Models for Sequence Tagging (Huang et. al 2015)](https://arxiv.org/pdf/1508.01991v1.pdf)